 However, we know that the cost will be 5p during the overnight off-peak window.
 Using that cheap energy is our priority, so we will fill those overnight slots up first.
 Then if your car needs more time to charge, we will schedule the remaining charge time when solar production will be at its highest.

-Setting a price threshold
+Setting a price limit

-For example, imagine you set your price threshold to 6p.
+For example, imagine you set your price limit to 6p.
 In the scenario above, we would not schedule a charge during daylight hours, as the blended cost of 7.5p would be above your 6p threshold.

 However, should the sun start shining brighter, and your solar panels start generating 75% of the energy needed to power your car, your blended cost would go down to 3.75p - and we would start smart charging you then, as the blended cost has gone below your 6p threshold.